Can you be a modern Stoic and an atheist (or agnostic)?

 So did he propose an alternative form of religion?
 No. What does he say, then, about the existence of the gods?
 He famously said that the long-life and successful career of the notorious pirate Harpalos was proof against the existence of the gods.
 When asked directly if the gods exist, on one occasion, we’re told he said “I don’t know”, adding that all he knew was that it would be helpful if they did.
 We’re told someone once asked him “Are you the Diogenes who doesn’t believe in the existence of the gods?”, showing at least that this was his reputation during his lifetime.
 He replied, “How could I be when I consider you hateful to them?”, which was perhaps merely a joke.
-You might also say that anecdotes are told about Diogenes in which he various claims the existence of the gods is proven, disproven, or unknown to him.
+A variety of anecdotes are therefore told about Diogenes in which he claims the existence of the gods is proven, disproven, or unknown to him.
+In general though, he is portrayed as having a pretty cynical (small c) attitude toward religion and the mystery cults.
 Nevertheless, the Stoics, particularly Epictetus, held Diogenes up as a near-sage and one of their most revered role-models.

-Zeno of Citium, the founder of Stoicism, appears to have forwarded several arguments for the existence of god.
+Zeno of Citium, the founder of Stoicism, who happened to be a contemporary of Theodoros the Atheist, appears to have forwarded several arguments for the existence of god.
 However, he also reputedly proposed that temples and religious sculptures should be abolished.
-The Stoics in general appear to have fundamentally revised established assumptions concerning the nature of prayer and divination and to have rejected the common anthropomorphic view of the Greek and Roman gods.
+The Stoics in general fundamentally revised established assumptions concerning the nature of prayer and divination and to have rejected the common anthropomorphic view of the Greek and Roman gods.
 Hence, even insofar as certain Stoics endorsed a belief in god, they also radically modified traditional religious concepts and practices.

 Moreover, even in the sparse literature that survives, the Stoics frequently express negative or sceptical views about traditional Graeco-Roman religion.
 For example, the Stoic poet Lucan, nephew of Seneca, in his epic The Civil War (or Pharsalia) wrote: